๐Ÿ’ตGrowth of the American Economy

 North American Free Trade Agreement (NAFTA)

-• Eliminated tariffs among U.S., Canada, and Mexico starting in 1994, creating the world's largest free trade zone at the time
+• Eliminated tariffs among the U.S., Canada, and Mexico starting in 1994, creating what was then the world's largest free trade zone

-• Transformed manufacturing through integrated supply chains—a car might cross borders multiple times during assembly
+• Transformed manufacturing through integrated supply chains.
+A single car might cross borders multiple times during assembly, with different components produced wherever costs were lowest.

-• Controversial legacy on jobs: boosted exports and lowered consumer prices, but accelerated factory relocations to Mexico
+• Controversial legacy on jobs: boosted exports and lowered consumer prices, but accelerated factory relocations to Mexico, particularly in sectors like auto manufacturing and textiles

 United States-Mexico-Canada Agreement (USMCA)